San Manuel, Pangasinan: Education

 Mataas na Paaralang Juan C. Laya (MPJCL) is the largest public secondary school of the town.
 It was the home to thousand of students coming from different barangays of the town.
 It was named after the late Juan C. Laya (1911-1952), a distinguished writer and educator.
 Juan Cabreros Laya (Filipino novelist, publisher and awardee of a Commonwealth prize for his English novel "His Native Land") is the founder of Inang Lupa publishing and was active in textbook in the 1950s.

+Blessed Angel Achievers Academy is a new established private school in the area.

 On 15 December 2012, For.
 Tom Valdez, SRPC vice president of San Roque Power Corp (SRPC), operator of the San Roque Multi-purpose Project including the Dam, opened its Education Governance Programs (with Synergeia Foundation) for San Manuel and San Nicolas in Pangasinan and Itogon in Benguet - the communities housing San Roque Dam.
 Main features are the day-care center and the Laklak creek retaining wall in Barangay Camangaan, repair of 5-classroom building in Barangay Bobon and building of one-classroom building each for barangays Bomboaya and Don Cristobal.